Frojd/Wagtail-Pipit/docs/running-python-locally.md

 Tip: If you are having issues installing `psycopg2` because your are lacking postgres, replace `psycopg2` with `psycopg2-binary`

-- Start docker
+Start docker (without the `python` container)

 ```
 docker-compose up db web
 ```

-- And then finally start your python server
+And then finally start your python server

 ```
 cd src
 python manage.py runserver 8000
 ```

-- Now open `http://blog.acme.com.test:8081/wt/cms` in your favorite browser and you should see the Wagtail CMS login page
+Now open `http://blog.acme.com.test:8081/wt/cms` in your favorite browser and you should see the Wagtail CMS login page.